Hard Gel Vs Builder Gel

 Hard gels and builder gels also fit into the gel nail category.
 It can be challenging to distinguish the two if you’re unfamiliar with gel applications.
-A nail tech will be able to identify various gels like hard and builder gel and when to apply them to the nails.

-What’s the difference between hard gel and builder gel?
-These gels can both sculpt and create extensions, so it can be confusing to tell them apart.
+These gels can both sculpt and create extensions, making it confusing to distinguish between them.
 However, they have multiple distinguishing factors and greatly differ in their removal process.

-One gel can be soaked off with acetone, while the other will need to be filed away.
 Also, hard and builder gels have unique characteristics that can help you decide which formula is best for your nails.

 You’ll achieve long and strong nails with both gel formulas, but it’s crucial to understand how to care for them to preserve your natural nail beds.
-So, what else should you know about hard and builder gels before your next manicure?

 What Is Hard Gel?